-Here, Mr C was contacted by CL&P and his evidence is that it advised him to transfer out of his existing personal pension into the Options SIPP and invest in Store First.
+Here, Ms B was contacted by CL&P and her evidence is that it advised her to transfer out of her existing pensions into the Options SIPP and invest in Store First and GAS Verdant.
 I think that evidence is plausible, and credible.
-I do not think Mr C thought of taking this course of action of his own volition or would have done so without a positive recommendation from CL&P. I also note it was CL&P which contacted Mr C. I know Options has said it was likely he had contacted CL&P but it has provided no persuasive evidence of this.
+I don't think Ms B thought of taking this course of action of her own volition, or would've done so without a positive recommendation from CL&P. I also note it was CL&P which contacted Ms B - she did not find CL&P in the course of looking for alternative pension options.

-To confirm, I am satisfied CL&P advised Mr C to transfer out of his existing pension and transfer into the Options SIPP - and so it undertook the regulated activity defined at article 53 of the RAO.
+To confirm, I am satisfied CL&P advised Ms B to transfer out of her existing pension and transfer into the Options SIPP.
+So, in my view, it undertook the regulated activity defined at article 53 of the RAO.